Fiserv/Commerce-Hub/docs/Getting-Started/Getting-Started-General.md

 <!-- theme: danger -->
 > We are enhancing Commerce Hub to include In-Person support and the documents related to the features will be released soon.

 In-person or Card Present (CP) transactions are initiated when a customer physically presents their payment source at the time of the transaction.
-Transaction types include manual entry, track data and EMV.
+Transaction types include manual entry, track data, and EMV.

 - [API Explorer](../api/?type=post&path=/payments/v1/charges)
 - [Integrations](?path=docs/Getting-Started/Getting-Started-InPerson.md)